jallanxjallan/onemanairforce/adaptation/stories/quinine_case.md

 ---
+category: past
+date: 13 June 1947
+status: draft
 title: Quinine Case
-date: 13 June 1947
-status: new

 ---

-On 13 June 1947 Bob and Muharto are challenging the Dutch claim over the quinine cargo.
+Bob and Muharto are challenging the Dutch claim over the quinine cargo.
 Their lawyer, Salipada Penatun lays out the legal justification for ownership of the quinine, then lets Muharto give an impassioned plea, claiming that the money from selling the quinine will